Short-Term Rentals FAQ

 3. Do I need a business licence to operate a Short-Term Rental?

-• A District of Squamish business licence is required to operate a Short-Term Rental unit.
+• Yes.
+A District of Squamish business licence is required to operate a Short-Term Rental unit.

 4. What are the business licence fees to operate a Short-Term Rental?

-6. I own and live in my home (in the main portion).
+5. I own and live in the main portion of my home.
 Could my secondary suite or coach house be used as a Short-Term Rental?

-• Short-Term Rentals are not permitted in secondary suites or coach houses; however, the District is creating a parallel STR Temporary Use Permit (TUP) process to legitimize up to 30 non-principal residence STRs for 2021 for residents who want to STR their suite or coach house dwelling unit.
-Details on the TUP application process, fees and processing timeline will be posted to the District’s STR page.
+• No. Short-Term Rentals are not permitted in secondary suites or coach houses; however, the District is creating a parallel STR Temporary Use Permit (TUP) process to legitimize up to 30 non-principal residence STRs for 2021 for residents who want to short-term rent their suite or coach house dwelling unit.
+Details on the TUP application process, fees and processing timeline will be posted to the District’s STR page

 • Secondary suites and coach houses are prohibited from use as STRs as a precautionary measure to preserve and maintain Squamish’s existing long-term rental supply.
 This prohibition will be reviewed in future evaluation of the regulations as Squamish’s housing needs change.